 Drawing from the figure is a classic, traditional skill and these tutored life drawing classes are ideal for those wanting to learn and improve, build a portfolio or for beginners who would like to just have a go.

-Energising and experimental exercises both in the studio and landscape will fire up your drawing confidence and open up a whole new way of looking at the world.
+Energising and experimental tuition both in the studio and out in the landscape will fire up your drawing confidence and open up a whole new way of looking at the world.